isomerpages/singapore-customs-old/_businesses/05c-International-Data-Exchange/01-acdd.md

 | INP (In-Non Payment)| REX (Re-Export) |

 ## For more information:
-1. Circular 14/2020: Live operation for the electronic exchange of the ASEAN Customs Declaration Document (ACDD) under the ASEAN Single Window (ASW)
+a.
+Circular 14/2020: Live operation for the electronic exchange of the ASEAN Customs Declaration Document (ACDD) under the ASEAN Single Window (ASW)
-2. Frequently Asked Questions
+b.
+Frequently Asked Questions